Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Principal Bundles

 A map of diffeological principal $G$-bundles $P \to P'$ over $X$ is a diagram

 where $f$ is a $G$-equivariant smooth map.
-Notice that such a map is always a diffeomorphism.
-A diffeological principal $G$-bundle is said to be \textbf{trivial} if it is isomorphic to the diffeological principal $G$-bundle $U \times G \xrightarrow{\text{pr}_1} U$. \end{Def}
+A diffeological principal $G$-bundle $P$ is said to be \textbf{trivial} if there exists an isomorphism $\varphi: X \times G \to P$, called a \textbf{trivialization}, where $\text{pr}_1: X \times G \to X$ is the product bundle.
+Let $\cat{DiffPrin}_G(X)$ denote the category of diffeological principal $G$-bundles over a diffeological space $X$.
+The following properties of diffeological principal $G$-bundles are not hard to prove, see \cite[Chapter 8]{iglesias2013diffeology}.